Download and install the RealSimGear plugin for your flight simulation software.

 Mac

 With the cables connected, open the Mac System Preferences.
-Hold down the control and option(alt) keys and select "Displays" from the System Preference options.
+Hold down the control and option(alt) keys and select "Displays" from the System Preferences options.
 This will open up the Display settings with the Rotation option visible (simply clicking on Displays does not do this).
 You will see that each connected display will have a Display Setting box open.

-On the main screen, ensure the "Mirror Displays" is unchecked, and that the display arrangement matches how you physically have your RealSimGear devices arranged (the above image is for example only).
+On the main screen, ensure the "Mirror Displays" is unchecked and that the display arrangement matches how you physically have your RealSimGear devices arranged (the above image is, for example, only).

 On each of the RealSimGear screens, in the Display Settings screen, select Rotation to be 180°.

-Remove the bezel graphics
+Remove the bezel graphics (X-Plane)

 If you are using the Reality-XP GNS530

-Position the screen and test
+Position the screen and test.

 Start X-Plane and load the default Cessna 172SP.
-With the default 3D cockpit view selected, click on the virtual GNS530 screen so that it ‘pops out.
-Note the background may look strange, look for the small rectangle in the upper right and click this to make the window appear with the white bar at the top.
+With the default 3D cockpit view selected, click on the virtual GNS530 screen so that it 'pops out.
+Note the background may look strange; look for the small rectangle in the upper right and click this to make the window appear with the white bar at the top.

-Try pressing the buttons on the GNS530 and you should see a screen change.
-If you don’t see anything changing, you can check that the GNS530 is connected by checking the connection status window in "Plugins -> RealSimGear GNSx30 -> Connected Hardware".
+Try pressing the buttons on the GNS530, and you should see a screen change.
+If you don't see anything changing, you can check that the GNS530 is connected by checking the connection status window in "Plugins -> RealSimGear GNSx30 -> Connected Hardware".

 Your device should appear in this window, and the message/command items will change when you press the buttons or turn the knobs.